randysuen/brand/README.txt

 README - BRAND descriptors

 Library Dependencies
 ----------------------------------------

 The BRAND code is based on the OpenCV library and the demo code is based on OpenCV and PCL libraries.
+It was built by Erickson R. do Nascimento based on his work "On the development of a robust, fast and lightweight keypoint descriptor".
+The original code has been modified to use ORB keypoint detector instead of STAR detector, and a scale factor for camera parameters is added.

 Getting Started
 ----------------------------------------